 - Continuously experiment with new ways to make money.
 Test, test, test!
 This is the main lesson I learned while consulting at various marketing departments.
 Someone out there is doing it better than you.
 Figure out what they are doing and replicate in your own unique way.
 Don’t just settle for one source of income.

 - Nothing beats hard work.
-The up to $1,000 sign-up bonus to drive is nice, but one of the main reasons why I decided to drive for Uber is because I wanted to prove to all the incredibly annoying people who complain they aren’t getting ahead and aren’t willing to work more than 40 hours a week, that making a healthy income is possible if you try harder!
+The up to $1,000 sign-up bonus to drive is nice, and everybody should take advantage.
+But one of the main reasons why I decided to drive for Uber is because I wanted to prove to all the incredibly annoying people who complain they aren’t getting ahead and aren’t willing to work more than 40 hours a week, that making a healthy income is possible if you try harder!
 Yes, you need a car that’s less than 10 years old, and a smartphone, but come on.
 Some of the poorest people I know whom I play tennis with during the middle of the day have the latest iPhone, 60″ LED TV, and pimp daddy car.
 Thanks to the sharing economy, there are so many new ways to make money nowadays.

 My goal is to consistently make over $100 / hour through Uber by mid-2017, which I have.
 I’m a big proponent of working smarter, rather than harder.
 But in order to get smart, you’ve first got to put in your time!
 The first step everybody needs to do is start their own platform online.
 Once you’ve got an online platform, your income upside is unlimited!